Honors College Orientation

 Many classes are offered by more than one professor or at more than one time during the week.
 Each separate offering of a class is referred to as a "section" of that class.
-So, for instance, section 001 of HNRS 122 might be offered by Professor Allbeck from 9:00-10:15a on Monday and Wednesday, while section 006 of HNRS 122 is offered by Professor Gregg from 1:30-2:45p on Tuesday and Thursday.
+So, for instance, one section of HNRS 122 might be offered by one professor from 9:00-10:15a on Monday and Wednesday, while another section of HNRS 122 might be offered by another professor on 1:30-2:45p on Tuesday and Thursday.
 Note that some sections may meet once a week for a longer class period, while others may meet multiple times a week.

 Many classes require that you take an additional class called a "recitaiton" or "lab."
 Some classes will require both.
 Recitations and labs are additional required class meetings, usually used to discuss or apply concepts learned in the regular class meetings.

 For instance, you'll need to register for recitation (also known as "colloquium") to take HNRS 110.
 You'll have two options, both on Fridays.
 The HNRS 110 Colloquium provides a unique opportunity for Honors College students to learn about ongoing research and professional opportunities with community partners from Mason and beyond.
 Your HNRS 110 faculty will provide more details about the colloquium schedule in the first week of classes.